Call HTTP and OpenAPI services

 quarkus.log.category."org.jboss.resteasy.reactive.client.logging".level=DEBUG

-• a tracing line for the failing task (including the WorkflowError)
+When a call fails, you will see a tracing line for the failing task alongside the raw HTTP request/response pair.

 4. HTTP errors and WorkflowException mapping

-When an HTTP or OpenAPI task fails (4xx/5xx, timeouts, etc.), the workflow engine throws a WorkflowException containing a WorkflowError.
+When an HTTP or OpenAPI task fails (e.g., a 4xx/5xx status or a timeout), the workflow engine halts execution and throws a WorkflowException containing a WorkflowError.

-WorkflowError follows the CNCF Workflow Spec error model, which is aligned with RFC 7807 Problem Details:
+Quarkus Flow maps this error exactly to the CNCF Specification’s error model, which aligns with RFC 7807 Problem Details:

 {